 What Exactly is Cart?

 Many anglers unfamiliar with this bait are unsure about what exactly it is.
 To put it simply it is the innards of an edible crab which have been removed and frozen and then used as a sea fishing bait.
 All of the insides of a crab can be used as cart, apart from the gills (often referred to as dead man’s fingers) which are removed and discarded.
 However, many anglers believe that it is the eggs inside of female crabs, known as coral, which make cart such an effective bait.
-For this reason cart which has a high level of the bright orange coral will be highly valued by anglers.
-Having said this, many anglers still get good results using cart which has little to no coral in it.
+For this reason, cart which has a high level of the bright orange coral will be highly valued by anglers, although many anglers still get good results using cart which has little to no coral in it.

 Procuring Cart: Make Your Own or Ready Made?

-As brown crabs are hard to come by on the shore most anglers looking to make cart themselves buy edible crabs from a fishmonger or shellfish retailers.
+As brown crabs are hard to come by on the shore most anglers looking to make cart themselves buy edible crabs from a fishmonger.
 It is important that any brown crabs purchased to make into cart are very fresh and preferably still alive when the angler receives them, as crabs which have been dead for any length of time will make a substandard cart bait as crabs decline very quickly in quality once they die.
-While all reputable seafood sellers will only sell crabs above the legal size limit, anglers should still always check that the crabs they are purchasing are above the minimum size limit (which can vary from area to area), as it is an offence to be in possession of undersized brown crabs.
+While reputable seafood sellers will only sell crabs above the legal size limit, anglers should still always check that the crabs they are purchasing are above the minimum size limit (which can vary from area to area), as it is an offence to be in possession of undersized brown crab.

 The first step of making cart is to remove the claws of the crab (they are highly rated as food) and then and remove and discard the legs.
 The body is them broken open and any excess water drained away.
-This is important as any additional water or liquid from the crab will make the cart too runny and watery and therefore less effective as a bit.
+This is important as any additional water or liquid from the crab will make the cart runny and watery and therefore less effective as a bit.
 The innards and coral are scooped out and can be placed onto kitchen roll or a towel to soak up the excel water.
 Once the innards of all of the crabs have been removed they will be in the form of a thick paste-like substance.
 This can then be frozen for future use.
-Some anglers freeze the cart in a shallow tray, whereas other anglers prefer to freeze individually wrapped bait-sized portions.
+Some anglers freeze the cart in a shallow tray, whereas other anglers prefer to freeze bait-sized portions wrapped in cling film.

 An alternative to this is to buy cart which is already frozen.
-Most fishing tackle shops and online bait retailers sell frozen cart.
+Most fishing tackle shops and online bait retailers sell frozen cart although the availability can vary if brown crabs are in short supply.
 This can be supplied in various sizes of frozen blocks (which will need to be split into smaller sections to use) or in individual portions.

 Most anglers using cart bait will put individual portions into a thermos flask or cool box to keep them frozen until they are needed during a fishing session.
-This is important as cart becomes a sloppy, smelly mess as it defrosts and will end up unusable as bait.
+This is important as cart becomes a sloppy, smelly mess if it becomes defrosted and will end up unusable as bait.

 Is Cart Banned?